 Whiti Te Rā – The Story of Ngāti Toa Rangatira comes home

-From May 2018 Pātaka Art + Museum is proud to bring Whiti Te Rā! – the Story of Ngāti Toa Rangatira back to Porirua after its showing at Te Papa.
+Pātaka Art + Museum is proud to have Whiti Te Rā! – the Story of Ngāti Toa Rangatira in Porirua after its showing at Te Papa.

 Featuring unique taonga, the exhibition explores the successes, dramatic setbacks, and extraordinary resurgence of Ngāti Toa Rangatira, starting from Te Heke Mai Raro (the Southern Migration) 200 years ago when Te Rauparaha lead the iwi to the Wellington region.